csswizardry/csswizardry.github.com/_posts/2022-03-28-optimising-largest-contentful-paint.md

 _**Struggling to hit 2.5s?** [Work with me one-to-one and deliver a faster LCP](/consultancy/)._

 Let’s start with the easy stuff.
-LCP is a milestone timing—it measures…
+LCP is a milestone timing — it measures…

 > …the render time of the largest image or text block visible within the
 > viewport, relative to when the page first started loading.